leighayanid/leighdinaya.com/content/blogs/create-newsletter-sign-up-buttondown-netlify-functions.md

 ## Note

-This tutorial is not intended for beginners.
-I assume you are an experienced developer who are accustomed to concepts and technologies like serverless functions, Node.js, Vue.js and the command line interface.
-I'm assuming you already know how to use Netlify to set up and deploy websites.
+This tutorial is not for beginners.
+I assume you are an experienced developer accustomed to concepts and technologies like serverless functions, Node.js, Vue.js, and the command-line interface.
+I expect you already know how to use Netlify to set up and deploy websites.

-Let's say you've got your existing Gridsome or Nuxt.js static site up and running on Netlify.
-Let's get started on our newsletter.
+Say you've got your existing Gridsome or Nuxt.js static site up and running on Netlify.
+Let's get started on building our newsletter.

 ## Obtain Buttondown API Key

 First up, log in to [Buttondown](https://buttondown.email) using your account.
-Click the menu from top right side of the page.
-From Menu -> go to `Settings` then click `Programming`.
-This will redirect you to the page where you can find the API key.
+Click the menu from the top right side of the page.
+From Menu -> go to Settings and then click `Programming`.
+It will redirect you to the page where you can find the API key.
 Copy the API key.

 Open your existing Nuxt.js or Gridsome project in VS Code or your preferred text editor.
-Create .env file in the root project directory.
-Add `BUTTONDOWN_API_KEY` and set the value to the key you just copied.
+Create a .env file in the root project directory.
+Add BUTTONDOWN_API_KEY and set the value to the key you just copied.

-Since we're using env file in our project, don't forget to install `dotenv` package by running `npm install --save dotenv` in your project.
+Since we're using the env file in our project, don't forget to install the dotenv package by running npm install --save dotenv` from command line in your project.

+We also need to declare this variable in our site setting on Netlify.
+So go ahead and visit Netlify Dashboard and open your site.

+In `Site settings > Build & deploy > Environment > Environment variables`, add a new variable `BUTTONDOWN_API_KEY` and set the value to API Key generated from Buttondown.

 ## Create a serverless function

-Now we'll make a Netlify serverless function that will send form submissions containing user's email address to Buttondown.
-This serverless function will send request via BUTTONDOWN API.
+Next, we'll make a Netlify serverless function that will send form submissions containing the user's email address to Buttondown.
+This serverless function will send a request via BUTTONDOWN API.

 From the root project directory of your static site, create a new folder `functions`.
 Inside the `functions` folder directory, create a file `buttondown.js`.
 Copy and paste the following code to the file: